Introducing the Shell

 /Users/nelle/swc-shell-novice

-If we run ls
+If we run ls without arguments now,

-it lists the contents of /Users/nelle/swc-shell-novice
+it lists the contents of /Users/nelle/swc-shell-novice,

 because that’s where we now are: